-The independent directors, meeting in executive session, elect one independent director to serve as the lead director.
-The lead director serves for a two-year term (subject to being re-elected to the Board of Directors by the shareholders).
+The independent Directors, meeting in executive session, elect one independent Director to serve as the lead Director.
+The lead Director serves for a two-year term (subject to being re-elected to the Board by the shareholders).

 Information and data that is important to the business to be considered at a Board or Committee meeting is distributed in advance of the meeting to the extent possible.
 Sensitive subject matters may be discussed at the meeting without written materials being distributed in advance.

 The Board annually assesses the effectiveness of the Board and its Committees under the guidance and oversight of the Nominating/Corporate Governance Committee.